-Ever wondered how to make stars in Adobe Photoshop?
+Ever wondered how to make a star in Photoshop?
 Well, wonder no more!
 In this quick tip tutorial, you will learn how to make stars in Photoshop quickly and easily.

-For more quick tips, visit us at the Envato Tuts+ YouTube Channel:
+Making a star in Photoshop is easier than you think.
+For more quick tips on making stars in Photoshop, visit us at the Envato Tuts+ YouTube Channel:

 - How to make a star in Adobe Photoshop